mike14747/liri-node-app/README.md

 * The user will input 'node liri' into the terminal... plus one of these 4 possible second parameters:
   * concert-this
-    * this parameter requires an additional secondary artist/band parameter
+    * this parameter requires an additional secondary artist/band name parameter
     * sample of this completed input would be: 'node liri concert-this grand funk'
   * movie-this
     * this parameter accepts an additional secondary movie name parameter